By Paul Taylor

 Seaweed contains several minerals and "alginate" which might help with various types of hair loss including male pattern baldness.
 If you've ever thought about trying seaweed as a natural hair loss remedy, there's some good news and bad news you should know.

-Adding as many foods for hair growth as you can from the list above should definitely help.
+Unfortunately, no. But adding as many foods for hair growth as you can from the list above can only help.

-these foods, whilst you'll definitely have a very healthy hair loss diet, it’s
+these foods, whilst you'll definitely have a very healthy hair-supportive diet, it’s

 Like this page?